Piccolo7210/SprintBootLearning/Test/README.md

-# JPQL Learning Guide: Student Management System
+# JPQL Learning Guide: Student Management System (Simplified)

 ## 📚 Table of Contents
 1. [What is JPQL?](#what-is-jpql)